- William Griffel

 Director of Operations

 Steve Schlenk serves as the Director of Operations for Purdue Musical Organizations at Purdue University.
 His primary responsibility is to manage all communications, public relations, marketing and media initiatives for PMO.
-In addition, he oversees the implementation of PMO's Strategic Plan and manages the department's development and outreach strategies.
+In addition, he oversee the development and implementation of PMO's strategic plan and fundraising efforts.

-A native of Carmel, Steve graduated from Purdue with a bachelor's degree in communications.
-As a student, he participated in Mortar Board Senior Honor Society, Old Masters Program and was inducted into Purdue’s chapter of Phi Beta Kappa.
+A native of Carmel, Steve also earned a bachelor's degree in communications from Purdue University's Brian Lamb School of Communications.
+As an undergraduate, he participated in Mortar Board Senior Honor Society, the Old Masters Program and was inducted into Purdue’s chapter of Phi Beta Kappa.

 Having been a part of the Purdue Varsity Glee Club during his years as a student, Steve is enjoying continuing his experience with PMO as a part of the staff.